DEFRA/biodiversity-net-gain-service/docs/containerisation.md

 Docker based containerisation is used for the following:

-* Substitution of cloud services during local development.
+* Substitution of cloud services during local development and unit tests where alternatives to mocking are required.
 * Packaging and running of:
   * [application-to-register-webapp](../packages/application-to-register-webapp)